Tesla logo

 Active Subscriptions1.1M (Q4 2025)

-Current AvailabilityU.S., Canada, China, Mexico, Puerto Rico, Australia, New Zealand, the Netherlands, South Korea
+Current AvailabilityU.S., Canada, China, Mexico, Puerto Rico, Australia, New Zealand, South Korea, and five EU markets (Netherlands, Lithuania, Estonia, Denmark, Belgium)

 Cybercab (Robotaxi)